Killing of Henry Marrow: Killing

 On the evening of May 11, 1970, Henry Marrow and a number of friends were playing whist at the Tidewater Seafood Market, a popular location for young men in town.
 Just before 9 pm, Marrow left the Tidewater, telling friends that he planned to visit Teel's nearby shop in order to buy Fanny Chavis a Coca-Cola.
 Teel's 18-year-old son Larry, and Larry's wife Judy, were unpacking motorcycles in the parking lot.
 Marrow was said to make a remark, the content of which is disputed and unknown.
 Judy Teel later testified that Marrow had spoken "ugly" words to her.

-Larry Teel shouted, "that's my wife you're talking to," at which point both Robert Teel and his stepson Roger Oakley, who had been working nearby, ran into the shop.
+Larry Teel shouted, "That's my wife you're talking to."
+Then, Robert Teel and his stepson Roger Oakley, who had been working nearby, ran into the shop.
 According to onlookers, they retrieved their guns.
-Later describing Marrow's killing, Robert Teel said in a recorded account: "that nigger committed suicide, coming in here wanting to four-letter-word my daughter-in-law."
+Later describing Marrow's killing, Robert Teel said in a recorded account, "That nigger committed suicide, coming in here wanting to four-letter-word my daughter-in-law."

-Marrow told Larry Teel he was speaking to two African-American women standing nearby, an explanation Teel did not accept.
-When Teel tried to hit Marrow with a wooden block, Marrow drew a knife, while slowly backing away.
-Edward Webb, a witness at the Tidewater, said that he and other young men tried to convince Marrow to leave, before running themselves.
-Boo Chavis, a friend of Marrow, later said that Marrow "didn't believe in running", adding "that's probably why he's dead."
+Marrow told Larry Teel that he was speaking to two African-American women standing nearby, an explanation that Teel did not accept.
+When Teel tried to hit Marrow with a wooden block, Marrow drew a knife and slowly backed away.
+Edward Webb, a witness at the Tidewater, said that he and other young men tried to convince Marrow to leave before they ran themselves.
+Boo Chavis, a friend of Marrow, later said that Marrow "didn't believe in running" and added "that's probably why he's dead."
 Marrow finally fled after Oakley and Robert Teel emerged from the Teel shop carrying two shotguns and a rifle.

-According to Tyson, Robert Teel fired his shotgun at Marrow, striking him and wounding Chavis, who had just happened onto the scene.
+According to Tyson, Robert Teel fired his shotgun at Marrow, which struck him and wounded Chavis, who had just happened onto the scene.
 Teel fired a second time, knocking Marrow to the ground; Oakley shot him twice with a shotgun.
 At this point, Marrow was still conscious, bleeding on the ground.
-Roger Oakley, Robert and Larry Teel approached him, and began to beat him, while Robert Teel repeatedly exclaimed "kill him."
-According to witness Evelyn Downey, the three men stood around Marrow kicking him, while Robert Teel shouted, "shoot the son of a bitch, shoot the son of bitching nigger."
+Roger Oakley, Robert and Larry Teel approached him, and began to beat him, and Robert Teel repeatedly exclaimed, "Kill him."
+According to witness Evelyn Downey, the three men stood around Marrow kicking him, and Robert Teel shouted, "Shoot the son of a bitch, shoot the son of bitching nigger."
 According to Tyson, either Robert or Larry fired a single bullet from the .22 rifle into Marrow's head.

-At trial, Oakley testified that he had held the gun that fired the killing shot, and that it discharged accidentally when his stepfather had jarred his shoulder.
+At trial, Oakley testified that he had held the gun that fired the killing shot and that it had discharged accidentally when his stepfather had jarred his shoulder.
 Chavis testified that Larry Teel shot Marrow.
-The Teels locked up their shop and left for home, while Boo Chavis, his brother Jimmy, and Webb collected Marrow, still living, and took him to Granville County Hospital.
+The Teels locked up their shop and left for home, and Boo Chavis, his brother Jimmy, and Webb collected Marrow, who was still living, and took him to Granville County Hospital.

-After doctors were unable to stabilize him, Marrow was taken from Granville to Duke University Medical Center; he died on the way there.
+After doctors were unable to stabilize him, Marrow was taken from Granville to Duke University Medical Center and died on the way there.